 This is also the rationale behind the establishment of the programme, as Programme Director Prof. Anthony Fung said, ‘Our programme aims at nurturing future global leaders by cultivating global minds.
 It is designed to respond to the increasing mobility of talent and integration of national markets, to meet the rapidly rising demands of global leadership to negotiate international relations and geopolitics, to manage parochialism and its attendant symptoms such as supra-nationalism and terrorism, and to react to global environmental and health challenges, like pollution, HIV and SARS.’

-Two years into his studies, Toby said the programme has changed the way he looks at the subject discipline.
+Three years into his studies, Toby said the programme has changed the way he looks at the subject discipline.
 ‘My initial impression about Global Studies was limited to world politics and international relations.
 However, through discussing and analysing global issues in class, I realized that Global Studies actually seeps into our daily lives by means of globalization and exchanging of multicultural ideas.
 The programme not only provides insights as to how to see things in different perspectives, but also change my whole thinking habits and mental models.’

 The programme boasts five concentration areas: Global Media, Cultures and Societies, World Politics, Sustainability and Environment, and Global Economy.
 ‘I love it that I can choose any of these five major streams based on my own interests,’ said Toby.
 He is also free to take more courses from relevant departments or programmes to broaden his scope of learning.